Haruki Nakamura: Baltimore Ravens

-On April 26, 2008, he was drafted by the Ravens in the sixth round of the 2008 NFL Draft, the 206th player overall.
+On April 26, 2008, he was selected by the Ravens in the sixth round of the 2008 NFL draft, the 206th player overall.
 For the 2008 season, Nakamura had 12 tackles in 16 games.

 On January 10, 2009, Nakamura recorded a career-high five tackles in the Baltimore Ravens 13-10 upset of the AFC's top-seeded Tennessee Titans.

 On November 16, 2009, Nakamura was injured on the opening kickoff of a Monday Night Football game versus the Cleveland Browns in his hometown of Cleveland.
 He suffered a broken right ankle attempting to make a tackle on special teams.
 Two days later, he was placed on the injured reserve list, ending his season.
 For the season, he played in nine games with seven special teams tackles and one tackle on defense.